 I think we’ve hit upon one of the main differences between legit Ivy and natural-shouldered garb for the masses: Can you imagine a busty babe in a J. Press catalog?

-Still, it’s interesting how many of the ads extoll actual facts (natural shoulders, lapped seams, canvas construction) rather than the brand mythologies used in print advertising today (though that is changing as a result of our digital age’s more informed consumer).
+Still, it’s interesting how many of the ads extoll actual facts (natural shoulders, lapped seams, canvas construction) rather than the brand mythologies used in print advertising today.

-And finally, a nude under a gent’s blazer: You can’t go much further than that.
-At least not back then. — CC
+And finally, nude under a gent’s blazer: You can’t go much further than that.
+At least not back then.